 Reduce Your Blood Pressure by Eating More Healthy Foods

 It’s important to pair fasting periods with preparing and eating nutrition-dense, well-balanced daily meals.

-If you rely on processed food or meals that are high in carbohydrates after fasting, your body will not get the nutrients required to maintain intermittent fasting or keep blood pressure levels low.
-Additionally, keeping your alcohol consumption low during fasting helps to reduce weight and high blood pressure.
+If you rely on processed food or meals high in carbohydrates after fasting, your body will not get the nutrients required to carry out its functions or keep blood pressure levels low.

 A combination of good fats like olive oil, lean proteins, complex carbohydrates, whole grains, and fiber-rich fruits and vegetables is key when eating healthy meals.